BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    The above quote is often mis-attributed to Fyodor Dostoevsky, but he never said or wrote that.
+    That quote is often attributed to Fyodor Dostoevsky, but he never said or wrote that.
     It does capture aspects of his thinking, though.
 </p>